MistyKnives/Kick4J/README.md

 # Kick4J

+# WIP NEW UPDATE.
+WILL HAVE A MUCH MORE FUNCTIONAL WAY OF ACCESSING DATA WITH EVENTS AND MUCH MORE.

 This is a simple and small project aimed at accessing Kick.com's API easily through Java to create projects from it.

 # Getting Started